W-David-Porter/course-in-consciousness/chapter-14-religion-belief-non-duality/readme.md

 </div>

 Jesus tells them that his true identity has always been pure Awareness/Presence (as it is for everyone).
-(This assertion incited an all-too common reaction among those who fear having their beliefs challenged.)
+(This assertion incited an all-too common reäction among those who fear having their beliefs challenged.)

-Jesus‘ identification with pure Awareness/Presence (again with the reaction of those who were afraid to question what they had been taught) is reïnforced in the following passages from *John* 10:
+Jesus‘ identification with pure Awareness/Presence (again with the reäction of those who were afraid to question what they had been taught) is reïnforced in the following passages from *John* 10:

 <div class=indented>